What to find in this article:

 How to plan?

 Using the time-saving reports from Tiny Tracker you can see what the children need next to consolidate, extend or learn something new and can plan for this.
 Bringing all this together you have a plan of what to do each day and all members of the team know what is expected of them.
-Looking at learning journeys and uploaded evidence provides further prompts for what you need to provide.
+Looking at the EYFS learning journey and uploaded evidence provides further prompts for what you need to provide.

 Planning should then be revisited to lead into the next planning window as what has gone on before. providing a good basis for what to do next.
 Combine this with assessment and progress reports, check your gaps in learning, and you are already half way there.